One colorful resolution to the neutrino mass generation, three lepton flavor universality anomalies, and the Cabibbo angle anomaly: Constraints and parameter space

-Note that three of the Yukawa couplings in Eq.(\ref{eq:num_result}) are larger than $2.0$ but below the nonperturbative limit $4\pi$.
+Note that $\lambda^T_{\mu b'}$, $\lambda^D_{\mu b}$, and $\lambda^S_{e b'}$ in Eq.(\ref{eq:num_result}) are close to but below the nonperturbative limit $\sqrt{4\pi}$.
 However, this is because we want to use the minimal number of model parameters.
 For instance, if the complex Yukawa is allowed, the degrees of freedom are doubled.
-Also, the fitted values strongly depend on the goal.
-If aiming for $1\sigma$ intervals instead the central values of $\tri a_{e,\mu}$, both $\lambda^S_{e b'}$ and $\lambda^D_{\tau b}$ will be reduced by $\sim 50\%$.
-Lowering $M_{b'}$ and increasing $\mu_1$ can both make the above values smaller as well.
+Lowering $M_{b'}$ and increasing $\mu_1$ can both make $\lambda^D_{\mu b}$ and $\lambda^S_{e b'}$ smaller as well.
 We have no doubt that a better fitting can be achieved in this model by using more (complex) free parameters.
 But we are content with the demonstration about the ability of this model to accommodate all the observed anomalies and explain the pattern of the observed neutrino data with minimal number of real parameters.